 Pickleball can get competitive and you will often have to run to hit the ball.
 This means that you will be running past the sidelines or baseline to complete your shot.

-It is advisable to allow at least 4 feet around all the court for freedom of movement and safety.
+The space around the court is also important, as players require a running area to play shots.
+Therefore, the recommended size of the playing area is 30 x 60 feet, so it is advisable to allow at least 4 feet around all the court for freedom of movement and safety.

 This is especially true when playing doubles as you tend to stay on the outer side of the court to allow space with your team member.